 *First Type Is Ischemic stroke:

-An ischemic stroke occurs when an artery in the brain becomes blocked.
+An ischemic stroke occurs when an artery in the brain becomes blocked. |

-can be caused by several different kinds of diseases.
+What causes it?
+Ischemic stroke can be caused by several different kinds of diseases.
 The most common problem is narrowing of the arteries in the neck or head.
 This is most often caused atherosclerosis, or gradual cholesterol deposition.
 If the arteries become too narrow, blood cells may collect and form blood clots.
 These blood clots can block the artery where they are formed (thrombosis), or can dislodge and become trapped in arteries closer to the brain (embolism).
 Another cause of stroke is blood clots in the heart, which can occur as a result of irregular heartbeat (for example, atrial fibrillation), heart attack, or abnormalities of the heart valves.
 While these are the most common causes of ischemic stroke, there are many other possible causes.
 Examples include use of street drugs, traumatic injury to the

 blood vessels of the neck, or disorders of blood clotting.